stevenxchung/OMSCS-Notes/CS 6300 - SDP/Lesson 16 (P4L5) - Software Refactoring.md

 ## History Of Refactoring

 Refactoring is something programmers have always done.
 Refactoring is especially important for OO languages and is an increasingly popular and important part of agile software development.

+## Types Of Refactoring

+There are many types of refactoring but for this class we will cover the following:

+- **Collapse hierarchy**: useful when a superclass and a subclass are too similar
+- **Consolidate conditionals**: useful when a set of conditionals has the same result
+- **Decompose conditionals**: useful when a conditional statement is particularly complex
+- **Extract method**: useful when a cohesive code fragment exists in a large method
+- **Extract class**: useful when a class is doing the work of two classes
+- **Inline class**: useful when a class is not doing much